 Smooth and coordinated muscle movements of the body are made possible by a substance in the brain called dopamine.
 Dopamine is produced in a part of the brain called the “substantia nigra.”
-In PD, the cells of the substantia nigra start to die.
-When this happens, dopamine levels are reduced.
-When they have dropped 60 to 80 percent, symptoms of PD start to appear.

-The four major motor problems seen in PD are:
+The four major motor problems seen are:

-- tremor—shaking that occurs at rest
+- tremor (shaking that occurs at rest)

 - slow movements

 - problems with balance and tendency to fall

 - a tendency to get stuck when walking

 - decreased blinking and swallowing

 - flaky white or yellow scales on oily parts of the skin, known as seborrheic dermatitis

 - increased risk of melanoma, a serious type of skin cancer